blekenbleu/blekenbleu.github.io/Arduino/index.md

 [this sketch](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/Blue_ASCII_Servo) accepts e.g. ASCII characters from Arduino `Tools` > `Serial Monitor`.
 to move left or right servo based on least-significant bit.
 Characters `> 127` do not arrive intact from SimHub JavaScript,
-but useful servo range is `< 127`, so apply offsets to received values.
+but useful strap servo range is `< 127`, so apply offsets to received values.
 Testing suggests that, running on STM32 Blue Pill,
 this sketch handles 60Hz updates of 4 characters,
 where 2 should suffice and servos respond less quickly.